Skip to main content

 Public Involvement

-The purpose of public involvement is to ensure that the people interested in a proposed EGLE action are aware of the license review and have an opportunity to provide input on the renewal application before EGLE reaches a final decision to approve or deny the application.
-The community is encouraged to engage with EGLE throughout the application review process.
-Prior to making a final decision, EGLE will host a formal public hearing to receive formal comments from the community.
+The purpose of public involvement is to ensure that those interested in a proposed EGLE action are aware of the action and have an opportunity to provide input on the action before EGLE reaches a final decision.
+The community is encouraged to engage with EGLE throughout the process.
+Prior to making a final decision, EGLE will host informational meetings to keep those interested informed, and a public comment period and a formal public hearing to receive formal comments from the community.

 Stay Connected